-Have you had the experience yet where a Quick Query in Dynamics SL takes too long to return results for you?
-You thought what you asked for was a simple query but it’s taking too long to give you what you need?
-We used to have the opposite issue with Dynamics GP, where Smartlists (Quick Query equivalent with Dynamics GP) would only return 1000 records regardless of how many records needed to be in the results to get an exhaustive answer to your query.
+Have you had the experience where a Quick Query in Dynamics SL takes too long to return results for you?
+You thought what you asked for was a simple query, but it’s taking too long to give you what you need.
+We used to have the opposite issue with Dynamics GP, where Smartlists (Quick Query equivalent with Dynamics GP) would only return 1000 records regardless of how many records needed to be in the results to get an exhaustive answer to our query.

 In Dynamics SL, you need to introduce Paging to correct this issue with the performance of your query.

 Paging is a function that allows for the Quick Query screen not to return huge amounts of data all at once.
-It is like a Bing or Google search, you only get one page at a time.
+It is like a Bing or Google search in that you only get one page at a time.
 The paging buttons return additional records as you click through the pages.
-With this turned on, you can have a Quick Query that would otherwise return 100,000 rows, only return 1,000 at a time, thereby increasing the responsiveness of the tool.
-Many of the Quick Queries that come out of the box, are not filtered, such that a user can select their own filtering and save as “filtered views”.
+When you turn on this option, your Quick Query that would otherwise return 100,000 rows will now only return 1,000 at a time, thereby increasing the responsiveness of the tool.
+Many of the Quick Queries that come out of the box are not filtered such that a user can select their own filtering and save as “filtered views.”

 An example would be the “Batches” view in GL.
 This view returns all batches in the batch table by default.
-A filtered view could be saved to only show “Unposted” batches or only one period to post or only data that was entered into a particular module.
+A filtered view can be saved to show only “Unposted” batches or only one period to post or only data that was entered into a particular module.
 Paging is basically an efficiency and performance option.

 Below is the response that one of our technical people gave to one of our consultants that was facing this challenge.